 Credits may be applied toward Integrative Studies Program requirements, elective credits, or may replace major requirements if approved by the department of the major discipline through the course substitution process.
 Some exams have been pre-evaluated and will transfer in as the pre-determined equivalency.

 Academic disciplines may offer opportunities for students to demonstrate competence through approved standardized examinations or faculty-designed assessment instruments.
 Such examinations must be approved by the faculty of the discipline and the appropriate dean.
 Disciplines that offer such examinations will provide students with a written policy regarding the administration of the assessment instruments, the standards of expected performance, the procedure for evaluation, and the process for awarding credit.

-The decision to award credits is made by the chair of the department associated with the credits being sought.
-The department chair reviews the completed portfolio (form found here) and recommends to the Registrar the number of credits to be awarded in the assessed areas.
+The decision to award credits is made by the Department Chair associated with the credits being sought.
+The Department Chair reviews the completed portfolio and recommends to the Registrar the number of credits to be awarded in the assessed areas, through submission of the Portfolio of Life/Work Experience.
 A $50 per credit fee is charged per credit awarded.
 Further information on opportunities for assessment of non-college learning may be obtained in the Elliot Center.